1jss/C9-lang/README.md

 i32 b = *a_reference; // b is assigned a's content
 *a_reference = 20; // Assign 20 to the content of the address in a_reference
 ```

+In standard C99 it is common to pass variables to a function by reference (ie as a pointer) so that the function can alter the content of the variable directly.
+In C9 we prefer to instead pass variables by value and return the new value from the function.

 ## Memory management
 Variables can be stored either on "the stack" or "the heap".
 The stack is a region of memory that is automatically used and released by the program.
 The heap is a region of memory that is manually used and released by the programmer.